7 Common Misconceptions about Sunlife, Canada Life, Green Shield and Manulife Health Insurance Fraud Investigations

 3. You Could be Criminally Charged and/or Sued

 A common misconception many people hold when dealing with an insurance fraud investigation is that the consequences will only impact their job.
-Many people believe the worst that can happen if they get caught defrauding their employee benefits is that they may be terminated.
-While it is likely that an individual caught defrauding their insurance benefits will be terminated, it is also possible for the individual to be criminally charged with fraud and/or be sued in civil court.
+Many people believe the worst that can happen if they get caught defrauding their employee benefits is that they may face employment consequences.
+While it is likely that an individual caught defrauding their insurance benefits will face employment consequences, it is also possible for the individual to be criminally charged with fraud and/or be sued in civil court.

 If an individual’s employer or the insurance benefit provider decide to report the alleged fraud to police, a benefit holder could be charged with either fraud under $5,000 or fraud over $5,000 depending on the value of the fraud.
 An individual who is convicted of either of these offences will have a criminal record which can have many negative implications on an individual’s life.
 Further, those who are convicted of fraud may face a period of incarceration.